-When you suspect that a child is being abused or neglected, you should report your concerns to the Child Protective Services (CPS) division of the state Department of Health and Human Resources (DHHR) in your community [WV Code 49-6A-5].
-Local offices are open during daytime business hours and their telephone numbers are located on page 35.
+When you suspect that a child is being abused or neglected, you should report your concerns to the CYbffU +bfU_Ydivision of the state Department of Health and Human Resources (DHHR) in the community where the abuse occurred [WV Code 49-6A-5].
+Local offices are open during daytime business hours and their telephone numbers are located on page 36.

-Reports can also be made to the Child Abuse and Neglect Hotline (1-800-352-6513), 7 days a week, 24 hours a day.
+Reports can also be made to the CYbffU =bhU_YHotline (1-800-352-6513) 7 days a week, 24 hours a day.